 Banksy makes a monkey out of trade mark protection

 If copyright is for losers, trade marks certainly seem to be for Banksy.
-Here, our expert Sharon Kirby breaks down the latest instalment in the elusive artist’s colourful history with intellectual property law — and asks what exactly is required for a bad faith argument to be successful…
+Here, we break down the latest instalment in the elusive artist’s colourful history with intellectual property law — and asks what exactly is required for a bad faith argument to be successful…

 Greetings from the courtroom